jbbadanguio/pixelship-ecommerce-analysis/README.md

 # Overview
-PixelShip is a global e-commerce company founded in 2018, specializing in consumer electronics from leading brands such as Apple, Samsung, and Lenovo.
-With operations spanning multiple regions and platforms, the company has accumulated a rich but underutilized dataset capturing customer behavior, product performance, and sales dynamics over time.
-In response to shifting market conditions and evolving customer expectations, the Head of Operations commissioned a comprehensive analysis of sales trends from 2019 to 2022.

-This project aims to uncover actionable insights that will inform strategic decisions across finance, sales, and product teams.
-By examining the impact of pandemic-driven demand, regional performance, product mix, refund behavior, and loyalty engagement, the analysis will equip stakeholders with a clear understanding of what drove growth, where risks emerged, and how to capitalize on high-value segments.
-The findings will be presented at the upcoming company-wide town hall to align teams around key opportunities and guide future planning.
+PixelShip is a global e-commerce company founded in 2018 that sells popular electronics from brands like Apple, Samsung, and Lenovo via its website and mobile app.
+Despite possessing a massive—and largely underutilized—dataset of orders, customers, and shipping information, the company's data was messy and had not been leveraged for strategic insights.

+To address this, the Head of Operations commissioned a comprehensive sales and operational trend analysis focusing on the volatile 2019-2022 period.
+The primary goal was to uncover critical, data-driven insights to optimize operations, improve team processes, and understand peak-COVID performance.

+This analysis provides actionable recommendations for the sales, marketing, and product teams by focusing on three North Star Metrics: Sales Revenue, Average Order Value (AOV), and Order Count.

 # ERD
 ![Entity Relationship Diagram](assets/erd.webp)

 # Executive Summary
-PixelShip’s sales performance between 2019 and 2022 reflects a volatile market shaped by pandemic-driven demand and post-COVID normalization.
-A dramatic surge in 2020 was followed by a correction in 2022, yet the company’s loyalty program emerged as a consistent growth engine.
-Loyalty members outperformed non-members in both average order value (AOV) and order volume, signaling deeper engagement and long-term customer value.
-Meanwhile, refund trends reveal tension between product price and satisfaction: premium items like the MacBook and ThinkPad show elevated refund rates, while high-volume products like AirPods generate the most returns by count.

-Key opportunities lie in:
-- Expanding and refining the loyalty program to maximize retention and mid-funnel conversion.
-- Addressing refund risk through improved post-purchase support and expectation alignment for high-AOV products.
-- Leveraging seasonal and regional insights to optimize inventory, promotions, and product positioning.
+This analysis of PixelShip's e-commerce data from 2019-2022 reveals a company shaped by pandemic-driven volatility, with significant opportunities in loyalty program expansion and product-level optimization.

+From 2019 to 2022, the company averaged 27,000 sales per year, generating an average of $7M in annual revenue with an Average Order Value (AOV) of $254.
+Performance peaked in 2020 with more than double the sales and revenue of 2019.
+While order volume continued to grow in 2021, AOV and total revenue declined as purchasing behavior normalized post-COVID.

+Key findings include:
+- **Loyalty Program Success:** The loyalty program has emerged as a key growth engine.
+In 2021-2022, loyalty members made more purchases than non-members and, by 2022, spent approximately $30 more on average per order.
+- **Product & Refund Tension:** Refund trends highlight a divide between high-volume and high-value products.
+While high-volume items like AirPods generate the most returns by count, premium products like the ThinkPad Laptop (11.7% rate) and other laptops (6% rate) have the highest refund rates, signaling a potential gap in customer expectations versus product quality or price.
+- **Top Revenue Driver:** The 27in 4K Gaming Monitor was the top product by revenue, underscoring its strategic importance.

+Key opportunities lie in expanding the loyalty program to maximize retention, addressing the high refund risk for premium products through improved support, and leveraging seasonal trends to optimize inventory.

 # Detailed Analysis & Insights
 ## Sales Performance